How to Avoid Weight Gain When Quitting

 NRT and Weight: The Nicotine Replacement Buffer

-Here’s something that’s worth knowing: nicotine replacement therapy (patches, gum, lozenges) can partially buffer against weight gain because they maintain some nicotine exposure, which preserves some of the metabolic stimulation.
+Nicotine replacement therapy, including patches, gum, and lozenges, can partially buffer against weight gain because it maintains some nicotine exposure, which preserves some of the metabolic stimulation.

 A Cochrane review found that NRT modestly reduces weight gain during active use.
 This doesn’t mean you should use NRT forever as a weight management tool, but it does mean that if you’re tapering off NRT gradually, the metabolic transition is gentler than cold-turkey cessation.

-If weight gain is a significant concern for you, discuss with your doctor whether a longer NRT taper might be appropriate.
+If weight gain is a significant concern, discuss with your doctor whether a longer NRT taper might be appropriate.

 Medications That May Help